Norman Shushu

-Gothatamang Norman Jonathan Shushu (born 18 February 1969), known as Norman Shushu, is a South African politician who served in the Northern Cape Executive Council from 2009 to 2019.
+Gothatamang Norman Jonathan Shushu (born 18 February 1969) is a South African politician who served in the Northern Cape Executive Council from 2009 to 2019.
 During that period, he was Member of the Executive Council (MEC) for Agriculture, Land Reform and Rural Development.

+A teacher by training, Shushu is a member of the African National Congress and a prominent figure in the South African Communist Party in the Northern Cape.
 He lost his seat in the Northern Cape Provincial Legislature in the 2019 general election.
-A teacher by training, he is a member of the African National Congress and a provincial leader of the South African Communist Party in the Northern Cape.

 Early life and activism

 Shushu was born on 18 February 1969 in Galeshewe, a township in Kimberley in the present-day Northern Cape.
 He was the youngest of several siblings.
 In Galeshewe, he became involved in anti-apartheid youth politics and in the 1980s he was detained without trial under the Internal Security Act.
 He matriculated in 1990 and earned a teaching diploma at Bloemfontein's Vista University before beginning work as a teacher in Ikhutseng in 1994.
 He became an active member of the South African Democratic Teachers Union.